Buenos Aires Metropolitan Cathedral: Mausoleum of General San Martín

 In 1880, the remains of General José de San Martín were brought from France and placed in a mausoleum, reachable from the right aisle of the church.
 The mausoleum was specially designed by French sculptor Albert-Ernest Carrier-Belleuse, with marble of various colours.
 The black sarcophagus is guarded by three life-size female figures that represent Argentina, Chile and Peru, three of the regions freed by the General.
 The mausoleum also has the remains of Generals Juan Gregorio de las Heras and Tomás Guido, as well as those of the Unknown Soldier of the Independence.

+Pope Francis

+Pope Francis was the Archbishop of Buenos Aires for 15 years.
+Then known as Archbishop Jorge Bergoglio, he used to celebrate mass at this cathedral before moving to the Vatican in 2013.
+The cathedral houses the Pope Francis Museum, established in 2013, which holds some of his personal and liturgical objects.